LIU-Jingyuan/Gizmo3D_python/README.md

 This project is an implementation of a reusable 3D transformation widget in Python.

+Please leave a star ⭐ if you find the repository useful.

 <img src="/data/preview.png" alt="3D transformation widget" width="450">

 ### Installation